 While social distancing is an important practice, we also recommend wearing a mask while in public places.

 If you do not have access to a mask, you can make one at home.
 The CDC has helpful information to how to mask and how to make one.
 Visit Use of Cloth Face Coverings to Help Slow the Spread of COVID-19.

 Our emergency room is prepared to take care of the most critically sick or injured people in our community.
 The symptoms of COVID-19 are fever, cough, shortness of breath, and muscle aches.
 These symptoms can often be managed at home.
 If you have any questions about whether or not you should be seen, you can call us at 612-873-6963.

 Call your physician or reach out to us at 612-873-6963 and we will help you via our nurse helpline.
 Most of all, please maintain a positive attitude and do not allow yourself to panic.
 For information about symptoms visit the CDC COVID-19 website.

-The gross charge for a COVID-19 lab test is $162.00.
-This is the list price, contractual insurance rates or discounts are not included in this amount and they do not indicate out of pocket costs.
+The gross charge for a COVID-19 lab test is $218.00 total ($162.00 for the test and $56.00 for the collection).
+The gross charge for the antibody test is $105.00.
+This is the list price; contractual insurance rates or discounts are not included in this amount and they do not indicate out of pocket costs.
 At this time, Hennepin Healthcare is not collecting copays for these tests.
 For more information on testing prices, access the Costs of Care page.

 Going for a walk while maintaining 6 feet of physical distancing from others can be healthy.
 But, please avoid overcrowded beaches and pathways.
 Do not speak face-to-face with anyone without maintaining a distance of 6 feet.
 In addition to maintaining distance, wear a mask if you are able to when going to locations where it is hard to maintain the recommended distance.
 If you follow these guidelines, you may be able to remain healthy.